 Distraction osteogenesis was first used to treat defects of the oral and facial region in 1990.
 Since then, the surgical and technological advances made in the field of distraction osteogenesis have provided oral and maxillofacial surgeons with a safe and predictable method to treat selected deformities.

-If you have questions about distraction osteogenesis, please call our office at Houston Office Phone Number 713-522-1588 and schedule an appointment with Dr. Kattchee.
+If you have questions about distraction osteogenesis, please call our office at Central Houston Oral Surgery Phone Number 713-522-1588 and schedule an appointment with Dr. Ganni.